 \paragraph{Mem-Mode} In this mode, values are not converted back to floats after each operation.
 Instead, the MPFR representation is \underline{mem}orized (hence, mem-mode) and is maintained between operations.
 Therefore, mem-mode allows precision increases, not only truncations.

-\cref{lst:raptor_runtime_impl}b shows a simplified version of the mem-mode runtime implementation.
+\cref{lst:raptor_runtime_impl_mem} shows a simplified version of the mem-mode runtime implementation.
 We use the bits in the \fp{} type to store an integer identifier, which is used to recover a struct (\verb|_raptor_fp|) containing the MPFR variable among other (customizable) bookkeeping data.
 Here, we add a double-precision shadow variable to the struct and update it with full-precision operations alongside the truncated MPFR variable.
-Hence, we can monitor the deviation between truncated variables and the (FP64) shadow variables for every operation, allowing us to set/monitor error threshold (cf. \cref{sec:mem-mode-debugging}) and correlate them back to source code locations.
+Hence, we can monitor the deviation between truncated variables and the (FP64) shadow variables for every operation, allowing us to set/monitor error thresholds (cf. \cref{sec:mem-mode-debugging}) and correlate them back to source code locations.

-The additional capabilities in mem-mode come at an increased cost for user annotations, see \cref{lst:raptor_pass_op_mode_before}c compared to \cref{lst:raptor_pass_op_mode_before}a, hence this mode involves much greater manual intervention from the user.
+The additional capabilities in mem-mode come at an increased cost for user annotations, see \cref{lst:raptor_pass_op_mode_before}c compared to \cref{lst:raptor_pass_op_mode_before}a.
 All variables (including arguments, return values, globals, values loaded or stored through memory) needed for the truncated region have to be converted to and from the new memory representation.\footnote{Our runtime offers converters: \_raptor\_\{pre,post\}\_convert (abbreviated in the figure), and we have implemented appropriate compiler warnings for potential regions.}

-\paragraph{MPFR Optimization} To avoid expensive heap allocations for intermediate MPFR variables (\verb|mpfr_init2| in \cref{lst:raptor_runtime_impl}a in op-mode, we add a ``scratch pad'' which is passed along as a parameter to functions in the truncated region\footnote{This optimization is possible because \tool{} is implemented as part of a compiler, and hence we can alter call graphs and function signatures.}.
-The runtime is adapted to move the highlighted lines into the (\verb|_raptor_{alloc,free}_scratch|) functions and instead use the pre-allocated MPFR variables (see \cref{lst:raptor_usage_and_transformation}b) from an additional pointer parameter (omitted for brevity).